 What is gluten-free gnocchi made from?
 That's easy!
 Just like traditional gnocchi, you really only need two things: Potatoes and Flour.

 Potatoes - Two pounds of potatoes are needed for this recipe.
 I used a combination of Yukon Gold potatoes and Russet potatoes here, but almost any type of potato can be used.
 For best results, include a starchy potato such as Russets or Idaho potatoes, and avoid waxy potatoes like baby potatoes or creamers.
 This will ensure that your gluten-free gnocchi is soft and fluffy.

 Gluten-Free All-Purpose Flour - This recipe, like many of our recipes, is designed to be made with your favorite gluten-free flour blend.
 You can use one of our homemade flour blends, or try this with Bob's Red Mill 1:1, in the blue bag.

 You will also want to add Xanthan gum, but only if your flour blend doesn't already include some.

-You'll also need a bit of salt, just to make these gnocchi extra tasty!
+You'll also need a bit of salt just to make this gnocchi extra tasty!